-- 10 (4) Certify that it will not discriminate on any basis prohibited by 42 U.S.C. §1981; - 11 (5) Agree to submit any employee who will have contact with Hope Scholarship students - 12 to a criminal background check; and - 13 (6) In the case of a participating school, provide notice of enrollment annually to the county - 14 superintendent of any student for which a student's tuition is being paid through the Hope - 15 Scholarship Program. - 16 (b) This article does not limit the independence or autonomy of an education service - 17 provider or make the actions of an education service provider the actions of the state government. - 18 (c) Education service providers shall be given maximum freedom to provide for the - 19 educational needs of Hope Scholarship students without governmental control. - 20 (d) A participating school or education service provider is not required to alter its creed,

-21 practices, admission policy, hiring policy or curriculum in order to accept eligible recipients whose

-- 22 parents pay tuition or fees from a Hope Scholarship account pursuant to this article. - 23 (e) This article does not expand the regulatory authority of the state, its officers, or any - 24 school district to impose any additional regulation of education service providers beyond those - 25 necessary to enforce the requirements of the program.
+11 (5) Agree to submit any employee who will have contact with Hope Scholarship students 12 to a criminal background check; and 13 (6) In the case of a participating school, provide notice of enrollment annually to the county 14 superintendent of any student for which a student's tuition is being paid through the Hope 15 Scholarship Program.
+16 (b) This article does not limit the independence or autonomy of an education service 17 provider or make the actions of an education service provider the actions of the state government.
+18 (c) Education service providers shall be given maximum freedom to provide for the 19 educational needs of Hope Scholarship students without governmental control.
+20 (d) A participating school or education service provider is not required to alter its creed, 21 practices, admission policy, hiring policy or curriculum in order to accept eligible recipients whose 22 parents pay tuition or fees from a Hope Scholarship account pursuant to this article.
+23 (e) This article does not expand the regulatory authority of the state, its officers, or any 24 school district to impose any additional regulation of education service providers beyond those 25 necessary to enforce the requirements of the program. §18-31-12.

-§18-31-12.
 Responsibilities of resident school districts.

-- 1 The resident school district or school district in which a Hope Scholarship student was last - 2 enrolled, as applicable, shall provide an education service provider that has enrolled the student - 3 with a complete copy of the student's school records, while complying with the Family Educational - 4 Rights and Privacy Act of 1974 (20 U.S.C. §1232 g).
+1 The resident school district or school district in which a Hope Scholarship student was last 2 enrolled, as applicable, shall provide an education service provider that has enrolled the student 3 with a complete copy of the student's school records, while complying with the Family Educational 4 Rights and Privacy Act of 1974 (20 U.S.C. §1232 g). §18-31-13.

-§18-31-13.
 Legal proceedings; severability.
+1 (a) No liability arises on the part of the board or the state or of any county school district 2 based on the award or use of a Hope Scholarship awarded pursuant to this article.
+3 (b) It is the intention of the Legislature in the enactment of this article that if any part of this 4 article is challenged in court as violating either the state or federal constitution, the parents of 5 eligible Hone Scholarship students should be deemed to have standing to be parties to such

+Sec.
+Eng.
+CS for HB 2013

-1 (a) In any legal proceeding challenging the application of this article to a participating 2 education service provider, the state bears the burden of establishing that the challenged action, 3 rule, or requirement is necessary and does not impose any undue burden on education service 4 providers.
-5 (b) No liability arises on the part of the board or the state or of any county school district 6 based on the award or use of a Hope Scholarship awarded pursuant to this article.
-7 (c) If any part of this article is challenged in a state court as violating either the state or 8 federal constitutions, parents of eligible Hope Scholarship students are permitted to intervene in 9 the lawsuit for the purposes of defending the article's constitutionality.
-However, for the purposes 10 of judicial administration, a court may limit the number of parents permitted to intervene or require 11 that all parents file a joint brief, so long as they are not required to join any brief filed on behalf of 12 any named state defendant.
-13 (d) If any provision of this article or the application of any such provision of this article to 14 any person or circumstance is held invalid by a court of competent jurisdiction, the remainder of 15 this article or the application of its provisions to persons or circumstances other than those to 16 which it is held invalid is not affected thereby.
+- 6 litigation, and should be permitted by the court to intervene if they are not already parties to such - 7 litigation. - 8 (c) If any provision of this article or the application of any such provision of this article to - 9 any person or circumstance is held invalid by a court of competent jurisdiction, the remainder of - 10 this article or the application of its provisions to persons or circumstances other than those to - 11 which it is held invalid is not affected thereby.